Special Educational Needs

 What support will there be for my child’s overall well-being?

 At Aberford C of E Primary School, we want our children to thrive in a happy, secure environment where they are cared for and nurtured.

-· We have employed a behaviour worker to work with individual and groups of children who require additional support.
+- We have employed a behaviour worker to work with individuals and groups of children who require additional support.

-· We also work closely with agencies including, Garforth Extended Services.
-These offer support to families and children through for example, their family support workers.
-Mrs Tate is also trained in the Early Help process.
+- We also work closely with agencies including, Garforth Extended Services.
+These offer support to families and children through their family support workers.

-· All our staff are trained in Child Protection procedures.
-Miss Boulding & Mrs Tate are specially designated to ensure the safeguarding of all children.
+- All our staff are trained in Child Protection procedures.
+Mrs Crossley, Mrs Warner and Mrs Goddard are our designated safeguarding leads.